ory/sdk/clients/client/php/docs/Api/IdentityApi.md

     $config
 );
 $id = 'id_example'; // string | ID is the identity's ID.
-$type = 'type_example'; // string | Type is the type of credentials to be deleted. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
+$type = 'type_example'; // string | Type is the type of credentials to delete. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
 It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode
+$identifier = 'identifier_example'; // string | Identifier is the identifier of the OIDC credential to delete.
+Find the identifier by calling the `GET /admin/identities/{id}?include_credential=oidc` endpoint.

 try {
-    $apiInstance->deleteIdentityCredentials($id, $type);
+    $apiInstance->deleteIdentityCredentials($id, $type, $identifier);
 } catch (Exception $e) {
     echo 'Exception when calling IdentityApi->deleteIdentityCredentials: ', $e->getMessage(), PHP_EOL;
 }